case-k-git/llm-sql-converter/README.md

 # llm-sql-converter(Beta)

 This is a tool that uses [LangChain](https://github.com/langchain-ai/langchain) to convert PL/SQL into SparkSQL SELECT statements.
+This tool is currently in beta.
+The goal is to improve performance and achieve conversions based on our own conversion rules by updating the PL/SQL conversion rules.

 The query is converted in the following steps:

 1. Convert PL/SQL to Spark SQL statements based on the specified rules and example(few_shot_prompt).
 2. Check the syntax of the converted Spark SQL.
 If there are any errors, new prompt will be created using SQL and errors and passed to the LLM to fix converted SQL.Currently, it retries up to 3 times until successful.